alpinstang/ztm-gatsby-netlify-cms-blog-starter/README.md

 11. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

 12. **`README.md`**: A text file containing useful reference information about your project.

-## 📝 Useful Notes

-1. Styling with [Tailwind CSS](https://tailwindcss.com/) - Popular utility CSS library that is optimized for performance and simplicity.

-2.Using [heroicons](https://heroicons.com/) - All icons are using the heroicons library of svg icons.
-From the makers of Tailwind CSS.

-3. Typography is managed by [@tailwindcss/typography](https://tailwindcss-typography.netlify.app/).
-It provides a set of prose classes to add beautiful typographic defaults to any vanilla HTML you don't control (like HTML rendered from Markdown, or pulled from a CMS).
-It's also easily used in directly controlled components.

-4. Dark mode is supported in Tailwind CSS v2.0.0 and higher. [gatsby-plugin-dark-mode](https://www.gatsbyjs.com/plugins/gatsby-plugin-dark-mode/) is a support plugin with a React component that manages some aspects of switching between default and dark modes.

 ## 🎓 Learning Gatsby